OlivierLD/raspberry-coffee/Project.Trunk/SunFlower.v2/README.md

 ## TODO
 - An ANSI Console. &#9989; Done (...ish).
 - A Web Console.
+WiP.
-    - REST or WebSockets?
+    - REST and/or WebSockets?

 ---